jorge-ramirez-upm/RepTate/docs/source/manual/General/DataSet.rst

 that quantity.
 Selecting one changes the display unit for that parameter in the current Dataset only.

+If the current plot view has unit-aware axes, right-clicking on the plot area also opens axis-unit menus for the current x and y axes whenever compatible alternative units are available.
+Selecting one changes the display unit for the current view axis, updates the axis label, and replots all visible data and theory curves in that view.

 .. _figsortfiles:
 .. figure:: images/SortingFiles.png
     :width: 50%